 Bitefighter was in attendance.
 The Bite Mobile’s central display pad shone with a tiny hologram of the extradimensional rapscallion in a thinking man’s posture—left arm bent across his torso, left hand cupping his right elbow, right hand stair-cased over his mouth.
 His right eyebrow and his right ear were crooked up.

-Eun directed a laser pointer at the central trash hangar.
+Eun directed her laser pointer at the central trash hangar.
 “So this is where we enter, right?
-You said the only people there are transport guys and trash personn—”
+You said the only people here are transport guys and trash personn—”

 Eun slapped him upside the head.
 “Peter.
 This isn’t television.”